 Nikolo Jokic scores 28 points, Nuggets beat Grizzlies 104-92 (Nov 24, 2017)

 Gary Harris and Jamal Murray added 15 points apiece, and Kenneth Faried had 14.
-The Nuggets won their fifth straight at home.
+The Nuggets won their fifth straight at home, and they needed a big fourth-quarter effort to hold off the Grizzlies, who had whittled a 16-point halftime deficit to two at the beginning of the final period.

+Jokic, who also had seven of his rebounds in the fourth, led the way on both ends of the floor for the Nuggets in the late going.

+”It speaks to his ability and the fact that he can be our closer,” Nuggets coach Michael Malone said. ”Obviously, we’re going to be in this situation many more times and hopefully it continues to go the way it did tonight.”

 JaMychal Green had 21 points for the Grizzlies in their seventh loss in a row.
 It’s the longest losing streak for the Grizzlies since a seven-game skid from Nov.
 1-11, 2009.
 It also was Memphis’ first loss in its last five games in Denver.